 In My Best Tips On How To Practice Piano Part 2, I walked you through the fundamental steps necessary for effective piano practice.
 As part of that process, you will sometimes need to stop playing the piano.
 As mentioned, there are two reasons to stop; you’ve either made a mistake or lost focus on your specific goal.

 How To Evaluate Your Piano Performance

-During and after you play your selected musical passage with a goal in mind, you must learn to evaluate your performance with regard to whatever goal you are focused on.
+During and after you play your selected musical passage with a clear goal in mind, you must learn to evaluate your performance.
+Evaluate how you performed toward your chosen task.

-Evaluation, as part of an effective piano practice strategy, is the active role you take in the constant problem state of getting your piano skills from your current level to the next.
-In other words, you must engage your own thinking about your piano skills.
+An effective piano practice strategy required evaluation.
+You must play an active role in the constant problem state of getting your piano skills from your current level to the next.
+In other words, you must actively engage your thinking about your piano skills.

-Of course, your piano teacher will be of tremendous help in guiding you toward what specific things to be aware of, in regard to your current piano level.
-But you must be a proactive learner for greater momentum in your piano progress.
+Your piano teacher will be of tremendous help in guiding you toward what specific things to be aware of concerning your current piano level.
+But you must be a proactive learner to gain consistent momentum in your piano progress.